IntelliTect/Coalesce/docs/pages/modeling/model-components/data-sources.rst

 .. warning::
     If you create a custom data source that has custom logic for securing your data, be aware that the default implementation of :csharp:`StandardDataSource` (or your custom default implementation - see below) is still exposed unless you annotate one of your custom data sources with :csharp:`[DefaultDataSource]`.
 Doing so will replace the default data source with the annotated class for your type :csharp:`T`.

+Dependency Injection
+''''''''''''''''''''

+All data sources are instantiated using dependency injection and your application's :csharp:`IServiceProvider`.
+As a result, you can add whatever constructor parameters you desire to your data sources as long as a value for them can be resolved from your application's services.
+The single parameter to the :csharp:`StandardDataSource` is resolved in this way - the :csharp:`CrudContext<TContext>` contains the common set of objects most commonly used, including the :csharp:`DbContext` and the :csharp:`ClaimsPrincipal` representing the current user.

 Consuming Data Sources
 ......................